itzdanishsalmani/News-App/README.md

 # News-App
-News App using Kotlin which call API to load News
+News App using Kotlin with Volley and Glide Library

 I have used the API from "https://gnews.io" website but API is not updating so the same news is showing